-Kumonryū Shishin (literal translation: "Nine Dragoned") is one of the most popular heroes of the Suikoden.
-He is heavily tattooed, which may account for his popularity as a tattoo and woodblock print subject.
-Kumonryū Shishin is courageous, strong, and a master of martial arts.
-Originally the son of a wealthy landowner, he gave up this privilege to join the bandits and oppose the corrupt government.
-He is eventually killed, ambushed, and struck down by arrows during the Battle of Yu-ling barrier.
+Kumonryū Shishin (literal translation: "Nine Dragoned") is possibly the most popular of the 108 Heroes of the Suikoden.
+He is heavily tattooed which may account for his popularity as a tattoo and woodblock print subject.
+Kumonryū Shishin is courageous, strong, and a master of all martial arts.
+He is the son of a wealthy landowner but gives up this privilege and joins the bandits to oppose a corrupt government.
+He is eventually killed, ambushed and struck down by arrows during the Battle of Yu-ling barrier.